schellenberg/computerscience20/_sources/VisualProgrammingEnv/FirstProgram.rst

 .. note:: Once you have more than one sprite in the sprite list pane, you will be able to see that the scripts area pane shows the script for the currently selected sprite.
 To be sure you understand this, drag a block from the block palette onto the scripts area.
 Now select a different sprite in the sprite list by clicking on it.
 Notice how the blocks in the scripts area change when you select a different sprite.

 Now that you have two sprites in the sprite list pane, let's get them to have a simple conversation.
-Select the *Looks* tab in the blocks palette, then drag a *Say "Hello" for 2 secs* block to the scripts area.
+Select the **Looks** tab in the blocks palette, then drag a **say "Hello" for 2 secs** block to the scripts area.
 A quick way to see the result of this block is by double clicking it.
 Try it now!

 .. image:: images/scratch_say_block.png

 Of course, we don't want to have to double click the block to make the conversation happen, so we need to have an event trigger the say block.
-Select the *Events* tab in the blocks palette, then drag a *When Flag Clicked* block into the scripts area.
-Now, drag the *Say "Hello" for 2 secs* block until it snaps onto the *When Flag Clicked* block.
+Select the **Events** tab in the blocks palette, then drag a **when flag clicked** block into the scripts area.
+Now, drag the **say "Hello" for 2 secs** block until it snaps onto the **when flag clicked** block.
 At this point, you should be able to make your sprite say Hello when you click the flag above the stage.

 .. image:: images/scratch_blocks_connected.png